jlchan/jlchan.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic webiste of Jesse Chan.
+This is the academic website of Jesse Chan.

+We have an open position for a CAAM Pfieffer Postdoctoral Instructor.
+Please feel free to contact me for more information.

+News: TBA